shirmash/Ir_project/README.md

 | inverted_index_gcp  |inverted index class |
 | creating_inverted_index_gcp |ipynb file that creates all the pikle files in our bucket |
 <h1> Pickle Files</h1>
-we created the folloing pickle files during our bulilding procees.
+we created the following pickle files during our bulilding procees.

 all are used in the different function and saved in our bucket: